top of page

 BUILDING STRATEGIES FOR CHILD CUSTODY AND SUPPORT

-When it comes to child custody and access, it’s crucial to have the right legal aid by your side.
+When it comes to child custody (decision making) and access (parenting time), it’s crucial to have the right legal aid by your side.
 That’s because a smallest of error on your part can impact your right on your children and even affect their well-being and happiness.

-If you’re in need of a robust legal support for your child access and custody case in Oakville, Jarvis Law should be your trusted choice.
-For more than two decades, we have represented parents in child access and custody matters.
+If you’re in need of a robust legal support for your child access, custody, and/ or support case in Oakville, Jarvis Law should be your trusted choice.
+For more than two decades, we have represented parents in child access, child support, and custody matters.
 Irrespective of the nature of the case, we have many years of experience to understand it and pursue an effective strategy for mediation and trial.
 Contact us today.

-What is the Difference between Custody and Access?
+What is the Difference between Custody, Decision Making, Access, and Parenting Time?

 The terms “custody” and “access” are mutually exclusive legal terms; although they are used interchangeably, and often incorrectly, by non-lawyers.

-A parent has “custody” over a child when he or she has the right to make important decisions concerning the child, including decisions about the child’s education, medical treatment, religious upbringing, and extracurricular activities.
+Historically, a parent had “custody” over a child when he or she had the right to make important decisions concerning the child, including decisions about the child’s education, medical treatment, religious upbringing, and extracurricular activities.
+Custody has since been reclassified by the Courts as decision making.

-A parent has “access” when he or she is with the child.
-Access can be supervised or unsupervised and can include any number of overnight stays.
+The term "access" has also been reclassified to parenting time.
+A parent has parenting time when he or she is with the child.
+Parenting time can be supervised or unsupervised and can include any number of overnight stays.

 Child Support